-Corporate Social Responsibility contributions are a loophole for the industry to exploit, particularly when all other forms of tobacco advertising, promotion, and sponsorship are prohibited.
-The money tobacco companies spend on CSR activities at regional and country levels, are part of their marketing expenses and should not be considered as donations to charity.
+Corporate social responsibility (CSR) activities are a loophole the tobacco industry (TI) frequently exploits to raise their profile, particularly when all other forms of tobacco advertising, promotion, and sponsorship are prohibited in a given country.
+The money tobacco companies spend on CSR activities at regional and country levels are a part of their marketing strategy and should not be considered as charity donations.

 Activities in ASEAN Region

-As the ASEAN region becomes more aware of the deadly effects of tobacco and governments step up regulation of the industry, tobacco companies are resorting to more below-the-line tactics to promote their corporate name and products to reach consumers.
-Tobacco Industry-related Corporate Social Responsibility (TI-CSR) activities have become one of the key strategies exploited by the tobacco industry (TI) to enhance its image and maintain legitimacy in both public and corporate spheres.
-CSR contributions are a loophole for the industry to exploit, particularly when all other forms of tobacco advertising, promotion, and sponsorship are prohibited.
-The money tobacco companies spend on CSR activities are part of their marketing expenses and should not be considered as donations to charity.
+As the ASEAN region becomes more aware of the deadly effects of tobacco and governments step up regulation of the industry, tobacco companies are resorting to more below-the-line tactics to promote their corporate name and products in order to reach more consumers.
+Tobacco industry-led corporate social responsibility (TI-CSR) activities have become one of the key strategies exploited by the industry to enhance its image and maintain legitimacy in both public and corporate spheres.

-Since governments have committed to implementing the UN Sustainable Development Goals (SDGs) through long-term plans based on partnerships, the TI has re-aligned its CSR programmes along the lines of SDGs.
-TI’s programmes and documents are now peppered with the term “sustainability”.
-These past two years, the TI has been talking up “sustainable agriculture”, “sustainable communities” and “sustainable environment”.
+With governments having committed to achieving the UN Sustainable Development Goals (SDGs) and establishing long-term implementation plans and partnerships, the TI has re-aligned its CSR programmes along the lines of the SDGs.
+The term “sustainability” is appearing more frequently in the TI’s programmes and documents.
+Over the past few years, the TI has referred to “sustainable agriculture”, “sustainable communities” and “sustainable environment”.
 British American Tobacco (BAT) refers to its CSR programme as Corporate Social Investment (CSI) and talks about how the activities are about “investing in local communities”.
 BAT claims its activities are aligned directly to SDG 8: Decent Work and Economic Growth, SDG 15: Life on the Land, and SDG 11: Sustainable Cities and Communities.
 In reality tobacco use undermines public health and sustainable development.
-Tobacco products and the tobacco business conflict with almost all the SDGs.
+The manufacture and consumption of tobacco products as well the industry’s business practices conflict with almost all of the SDGs.
 The World Health Organization’s (WHO) World No Tobacco Day theme for 2017 was “Tobacco – a threat to development,” which is a reflection of the broad, negative impact tobacco has on society.
 SDG 3 aims to implement the WHO Framework Convention on Tobacco Control (FCTC) and reduce tobacco use.

-Tobacco industry related corporate social responsibility (CSR) activities are a form of sponsorship and are used by the tobacco industry to whitewash tobacco harms and access high level officials and policy makers.
-Only Brunei, Lao PDR, Myanmar, and Thailand have banned CSR by the tobacco industry.
+Industry-related CSR activities are a form of sponsorship and are used by the tobacco industry to minimize tobacco harms and access high-level officials and policy makers.
+In the ASEAN region, only Brunei, Lao PDR, Myanmar, and Thailand have banned CSR by the tobacco industry.

-According to FCTC Article 13, parties should ban contributions from tobacco companies to any other entity for “socially responsible causes”, as this is a form of sponsorship.
+According to FCTC Article 13 guidelines, Parties should ban contributions from tobacco companies to any other entity for “socially responsible causes”, as this is a form of sponsorship.
 Publicity given to “socially responsible” business practices of the tobacco industry should be banned, as it constitutes advertising and promotion.

-Tobacco companies are increasingly resorting to conducting CSR activities to buy goodwill and credibility to earn political mileage.
+Tobacco companies are increasingly resorting to conducting CSR activities to buy goodwill and credibility and to earn political mileage.
 The top four transnational tobacco companies, Philip Morris International (PMI), British American Tobacco (BAT), Japan Tobacco International (JTI) and Imperial Brands (Tobacco) Group conduct CSR activities in the ASEAN region.
 Publicity given to these activities in the media constitutes advertising and promotion.
-Thailand, Lao PDR and Myanmar have total banned tobacco-related CSR activities.
+Thailand, Lao PDR and Myanmar have totally banned tobacco-related CSR activities.
 Vietnam limits the type of CSR activities the industry can conduct to poverty eradication and disaster relief.
-Although industry activities are limited in Vietnam, they are active in collaborating with both local government and socio-political organizations in conducting such activities.
+Although industry activities are limited in Vietnam, the industry remains active in collaborating with both local government and socio-political organizations in conducting such activities.

 Table 1: Status of ban on corporate social responsibility (CSR) activities